Ravest95/DeepDiveEmulator/README.md

 USE FOR HOST TO CHANGE ASSIGNMENT:
 - Launch "Shortcut - DeepDiveEmulator - Assignment - drg.ghostship.dk".
-- Change the existing number between quotation marks to whatever you want.
+- Change the existing number between ":" and "," to whatever you want.
 (Number must be in range from 0 to 4,294,967,295.
 If you want to have same assignments with the host use same number).
 - Launch "Shortcut - DeepDiveEmulator - Assignment - services.ghostship.dk".
 - Remove everything and add command you copied.
 - Change the existing number between quotation marks to the same number.